MicrosoftDocs/architecture-center/docs/ai-ml/idea/process-audio-files-content.md

 ### Storage

-This solution uses a single Azure Storage account with multiple containers to store raw files (audio), transcriptions (text transcriptions of audio), and the Azure OpenAI results.
+This solution uses a single Azure Storage account with multiple containers to store raw Azure Files (audio), transcriptions (text transcriptions of audio), and the Azure OpenAI results.

 ### Compute

-This solution uses three Azure functions in a specific workflow to process audio files.
+This solution uses three Azure functions in a specific workflow to process audio Azure Files.
 All three functions are written in Python.

 #### HTTP-triggered function